Davidyang117/paychains-program-library/farms/README.md

 cargo build --release
 ```

-To build on-chain programs, use the standard build command for Solana programs:
+To build on-chain programs, use the standard build command for PayChains programs:

 ```sh
 cargo build-bpf